 In my last blog I talked about the history of mining in Arizona.
 I mentioned how important mining was to Arizona’s history and development.

-There are a lot of active towns and ghost towns in Arizona as a result of nearby mines or mining activity.
+There are a lot of Arizona towns as a result of nearby mining activity.

 There are so many ghost towns that no longer exist, some disappearing with no trace and some still have relics of what they once were, that it would take a full book to discuss them all.
 Instead I am going to share stories about the towns that do still exist, some still near operating mines, and some that have found other ways to survive.

 I am not a historian and I share the history and lore that I have heard or read about only for entertainment purposes.